 Tags: Arts & culture; Board of Trustees; Chairs and CEOs; Charity; Chief Executives; Clore Leadership; Clore Social Associates; Clore Social Leadership workshops; Collaboration; Governance; Leadership; Leadership development training; Third sector; Trustee.

 Posted on April 12, 2016Posted by Guest Blogger

-Blog by Emily Sun: Catalysing and Leading Change workshop facilitator and HR specialist.
+Blog by Emily Sun: Catalysing and Leading Change short course facilitator and HR specialist.

 I’m certainly not the first to write that the UK’s social sector is facing significant and disruptive challenges: decreases in public funding sources, increased pressure to deliver measurable outcomes and results, and an unprecedented knock in the public’s trust in the sector as a whole.
 The demands on leaders within the sector are greater than ever, and the ability to lead change effectively is becoming an increasingly critical skill.